dynamox-s-a/developer-challenges/org/README.md

 ### Tools used

 - I used [Devias Kit](https://mui.com/store/items/devias-kit/) as partial base for this application, for defining the theme and some base structures.
-- I used redux toolkip for global state management and createAsyncThunk for handling the API calls responses.
+- I used redux toolkit for global state management and createAsyncThunk for handling the API calls responses.

 ## Next Steps